-Maine Makes History Affirming Marriage Equality by Popular Vote
+Maine Makes History with Popular Vote Affirming Marriage Equality

 We’re watching history in the making tonight.
 For the first time ever, voters have affirmed marriage equality for loving, committed same-sex couples.
 Upon news that voters in Maine passed marriage equality by popular vote, HRC President Chad Griffin made the following statement: